Torneo Federal A

 The Torneo Federal A (lit.
 'Federal A Tournament') is one of the two professional leagues that form the regionalised third level of the Argentine football league system, along with Primera B Metropolitana.
 The competition was established in 2014 as a result of a change in the structure of the league system, replacing Torneo Argentino A.

 Federal A is organised by "Consejo Federal", a division of the Argentine Football Association.
 Clubs in Federal A have indirect membership in AFA unlike clubs in Primera B, which have direct membership.
 All teams with indirect membership are from outside the city of Buenos Aires (playing in regional leagues) and its metropolitan area (Greater Buenos Aires), while most of the direct members are from the aforementioned area.

-Format (2025 season)
+Format (2026 season)

 First stage

-The thirty-eight teams were divided into four zones, two with ten teams and two with nine teams in each zone and it was played in a round-robin tournament whereby each team played each one of the other teams two times.
+The thirty-seven teams were divided into four zones, one with ten teams and three with nine teams in each zone and it was played in a round-robin tournament whereby each team played each one of the other teams two times.
 The teams placed 1st to 5th from each zone with ten teams, and the teams placed 1st to 4th from each zone with nine teams qualified for the championship stages.
 The remaining twenty teams qualify for the revalida stage.